DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

                           --sku-name GP_Gen5_2 --version 11
 ```

+> [!NOTE]
-> Note:  The PostgreSQL server name must be unique within Azure.
+> The PostgreSQL server name must be unique within Azure.

 Verify the database.
 To connect to your server, you need to provide host information and access credentials.